Pranked3/shaankmahajan.github.io/html-lessons.md

 </html>
 ```
 <br />
 The <> and </> signs are used to define how the content in them is displayed on the screen like a big or small text or a hyperlink.
-Everything has a duplicate in this Html document except the first line because Html nearly every html thing (element) has a opening **_tag_** and a closing **_tag_**.
+Nearly everything has a duplicate in this Html document because Html nearly every html thing (element) has a opening **_tag_** and a closing **_tag_**.
 This is done so that the browser knows when to stop the data inside the tags like a change of color or font size.
 <br />
+IMPORTANT - In Html 5, a _!DOCTYPE html_ tag has to be put at the start of a document.
+It should be in between <> but I cant show it as it is not allowed in this language (github markdown).